Creating LinkedIn Content That Draws A Crowd

 I recently had a client who asked me if he could update his headline to include “Proud dad to 5 daughters.”
 My answer?
 Of course!
 There’s nothing wrong with embracing who you are, both at home and at work.
 In fact, when you show up as your full, authentic self, you’re so much more likely to resonate with people.
 Authenticity breeds trust and connection!

-This same client began engaging his network through regular content and has quickly cultivated a strong LinkedIn following.
+This same client began engaging his network through regular content, much of which includes photos of himself out in the community, and has quickly cultivated a strong LinkedIn following.
 He consistently shares a mix of personal and professional content that comes across as authentic to who he is and what he values.
 Find a mix that feels right for you.
 What is it that you care about most?
 Your passion and interests will shine through in the content you create, and that energy is invaluable for attracting others to the conversation.

 Prompt an action.